Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 As an "RF" lens, the Canon RF 600mm F4 L IS USM Lens is compatible with all Canon EOS R-series cameras.
 Canon USA provides a 1-year limited warranty.

-The reviewed Canon RF 600mm F4 L IS USM Lens will be purchased online-retail.
+The reviewed Canon RF 600mm F4 L IS USM Lens was purchased online-retail.

 Use the site's comparison tools to create additional comparisons.

-This lens features superb build quality, a very long super-telephoto focal length, an ultra-wide aperture for that focal length, and a fast and precise AF system.
-The image quality is high-grade.
+This lens features superb build quality, a very long super-telephoto focal length, an ultra-wide aperture for that focal length, high-performing image stabilization, and a fast and precise AF system.
+The RF 600 F4's image quality is outstanding, as is the look that the 600mm focal length and f/4 aperture combine to create.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan